jgdigitaljedi/dots/README.md

   - the faster the speed, the higher the points
   - the smaller the dot, the higher the points
 - dots are color coded by their size which also means by their point value

+While far from perfection, I tried to rpesent something that is responsive, has a decent theme/color palette, and meets the requirements and I wanted it to be done as quickly as possible because Ive got a busy week ahead of me!

+I thought about adding another slider to change the delay between dot creation.
+The idea was to allow the player to make them not only drop more quickly but in fast succession and I would have made that increased the score even more.
+The logic would have been quite simple.
+The html and styling would have been a slight pain wwith the responsiveness.